 Looking at the thoughts and beliefs held by both partners, including those that they might not have already shared.

-How to communicate these thoughts, beliefs and feelings more effectively.
+Exploring how to communicate these thoughts, beliefs, and feelings more effectively.

-Looking at behaviours in the relationship and how these behaviours impact the relationship.
+Examining the couple’s behaviours and how these impact on the relationship.

-How to create change based on both your treatment goals.
+Exploring how to create change based on the couple’s respective treatment goals.